Referral Partner Agreement

 (c) Termination for Cause.
 Either Party may terminate this Agreement immediately upon written notice if the other Party: (i) materially breaches this Agreement and fails to cure such breach within fifteen (15) days of written notice; or (ii) becomes insolvent, files for bankruptcy, or ceases operations.

 (e) Survival.
-Sections 7 (Confidentiality), 9 (Limitation of Liability), 10 (Indemnification), and 12 (General Provisions) shall survive termination of this Agreement.
+Sections 3 (Commissions, including Clawback under Section 3(f)), 4 (Payment), 7 (Confidentiality), 9 (Limitation of Liability), 10 (Indemnification), and 12 (General Provisions) shall survive termination of this Agreement, in each case to the extent necessary to give effect to their terms.

 9. Limitation of Liability